dgraeber/seed-farmer/docs_v2/docs/reference/cli-commands.md

 - `--role-prefix`: An IAM path prefix to use with the Seed-Farmer roles
 - `--policy-prefix`: An IAM path prefix to use with the Seed-Farmer policies
 - `--policy-arn` (`-pa`): ARN of existing policy to attach to the target role (can be used multiple times)
+- `--local`: Execute deployment locally using Docker instead of AWS CodeBuild (development only, single account/region)

 ### destroy